 Customer Injuries

-If a client is injured on your property or by one of your products and services, you could be facing a personal injury suit.
+You could face a personal injury suit if a client is injured on your property or by one of your products and services.

 Products That Caused Injuries or Damages

-If your business sells products, you could potentially face a lawsuit if one of those products is defective or causes injury, even if it’s being used incorrectly!
+If your business sells products, you could potentially face a lawsuit if one of those products is defective or causes injury, even if it’s being misused!

 With all these possibilities for claims, there’s a high likelihood your business owner’s insurance will come in handy.
-If you aren’t carrying business insurance that would protect you in the event something happens, you’re flipping a 50/50 coin each year and hoping to come out on top.
+If you aren’t carrying business insurance that would protect you if something happens, you’re flipping a 50/50 coin each year and hoping to come out on top.

 A business owner’s policy, or BOP, is a single policy that combines individual policies into one umbrella agreement.
-It is meant to protect and cover a business from all major property and liability risks.
+It protects and covers a business from all significant property and liability risks.

 The beauty of a BOP is that you get all the individual coverages you need in one tidy policy at a discounted cost compared to purchasing the policies separately.